devareddy/GoPink-AICanThink/README.md

-Has partial code, data, responses and presentations
+Has partial code, data, responses and presentation